How do you keep chipmunks away and off your bird feeders?

 With their cheeks stuffed full of food, many people find chipmunks incredibly cute and welcome them to their backyard.
 But while squirrels get most of the attention, these striped rodents can become a bit annoying near your bird feeding station, especially in large enough numbers.

-Most of the time, you are only going to see chipmunks on the ground looking for fallen seed to take back to their underground burrows.
+The most likely place where you will see chipmunks will be underneath your feeders, eating the bird food that has fallen to the ground.
 But without a bit of prevention, these critters are known to climb into your bird feeders, which prevents the songbirds you actually want to see!

 If you are looking for ways to keep chipmunks out of your bird feeders or even just some ways to prevent so many from showing up in the first place, then this article will be helpful.

 Below are 7 simple ways to prevent chipmunks at your bird feeders!